^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-On the first day of the disease, a roseolous or rosaolous-papular rash appears on the unchanged background of the skin, mainly on the extensor surfaces of the limbs around the joints.
-After 2-3 days the rash disappears completely.
-Moderate fever, light catarrhal symptoms, patchy hyperaemia of the soft palate, enlarged and moderately painful cervical, parotid and occipital lymph nodes are typical.
-On the 4-7th day of the disease, a complication can occur in the form of serous meningitis or encephalitis with a relatively favorable course.
-Sometimes rubella panencephalitis progresses with an increase in neurologic symptoms in the form of ataxia, convulsive seizures, and depression of consciousness.
+On the first day of the disease, a roseolous or roseolous-papular rash appears on an unchanged background of the skin, mainly on the extensor surfaces of the limbs around the joints.
+After 2-3 days, the rash disappears without a trace.
+Characteristic are a moderate increase in body temperature, mild catarrhal phenomena, spotted hyperemia of the soft palate, enlarged and moderately painful cervical, parotid and occipital lymph nodes.
+On the 4th-7th day of the disease, a complication in the form of serous meningitis or encephalitis with a relatively favorable course may develop.
+Sometimes rubella panencephalitis progresses with an increase in neurological symptoms in the form of ataxia, seizures, depression of consciousness.

 Where does it hurt?